 SWE 2410 Lab 1: Checkers Pieces

 In this lab, you will explore a maintenance task that does not take advantage of patterns.
-While we will study design patterns that are useful to this maintenance task later in this course, you should NOT apply design patterns while working this lab.
+While we will study design patterns that are useful to this maintenance task later in this course, do NOT apply design patterns while working this lab.
 The goals of this lab include refreshing skills with Java and JavaFX and to encounter coding challenges that are addressed by introducing design patterns.

-If your instructor does not have alternative instructions, follow the directions at tayorial.com to create a new Java project.
-Follow the steps to add the JavaFX SDK library.
-Create a subdirectory checkers under src and download and unpack the files in checkers.zip to this folder.
 Build the project to see a six by six checkers board as shown in this image.
 This version of the game allows you to move pieces towards the other side of the board and to capture pieces by jumping them.
 It does not support multi-capture moves.
 It also does not support pieces being “kinged” - more on this below.

 In checkers, pieces move diagonally, staying on the same color squares.
 Each move is to an empty square.
 When that square is adjacent, the piece moves just one square.
 If an adjacent square is occupied by an opponent’s piece and the square past that (in a straight line) is unoccupied, the piece can capture the opponent’s piece by jumping it.
 At the start of the game, all pieces are regular pieces, meaning they can only move towards the opponent’s side.
 For full rules of checkers and to get experience playing the game, you might check out cardgames.io/checkers/.